Our Cheerleaders have been bringing their spirit and positivity to each game! Keep up the great work Spartans!

 about 1 year ago, Scituate School Department

-spartan pride
+spartan shout-out

 about 1 year ago, Scituate School Department